PHCEAC/NotTheQubesHandbook/doc/805-Qubes-boots-into-recovery-console.md

 ## LVM Problems: I/O Errors make dom0 volume be read-only
 ​
+This can happen when one of the thin pools has no free space.
+It prevents the filesystem check from completing during boot.
+It shows as `fsck`

+If you hit this: check lvm lvs -a -o+lv_when_full,data_percent,metadata_percent qubes_dom0 first to see which specific pool is actually full before touching anything — don’t assume it’s vm-pool just because that’s the “main” one, since dom0’s own root filesystem has its own separate pool too.

 Laptop won’t boot after dom0 update got interrupted, stuck in emergency mode, fsck shows I/O error